 Because vouchers provide for only the most basic food and shelter, most octos are motivated to seek additional income.
 Individuals may earn extra credits, by contracting to provide services either to licensed companies, or (to a limited extent) directly to other individuals.
 A person may also establish a private licensed business.
 All economic activities must respect a set of universal personal rights.
-These derive from long-standing octan ethical standards, similar to those outlined by the ancient philosophy (see Appendix E, Part III).
+These derive from long-standing octan ethical standards, similar to those outlined by the ancient philosopher Fleegello in his Principles of Philosophy (see Appendix E, Part III).